 About Diane Jarvi

-A singer, songwriter, guitarist and kantele player (Finnish folk harp), Diane Jarvi is a versatile performer of folk and world music.
+A singer, songwriter, guitarist and kantele player, Diane Jarvi is a versatile performer of folk and world music.
 In addition to her own compositions, Jarvi is known for her intimate and authentic interpretations of tangos, waltzes, gypsy music, ballads, jazz standards and cabaret songs from around the world.